 In Part 5 we see one more scene in Buckhorn.
 Constance Talbot, (who is fast becoming my favourite new character!), explains to Detectives Dave Mackley and Don Harrison, in true gallows humour style, that it took her a while to work out but she’s pretty sure the cause of death for the John Doe was decapitation.
 The Detectives stare humourlessly back at her.
 She goes on to say that he hadn’t eaten anything for days leading up to his death but that she has found inside the stomach a wedding ring, inscribed with the words, ‘To Dougie, with love, Janey E’.
 The two Detectives look very puzzled.

 So, this opens a whole new can of worms.
-Did Dougie before he became Cooper really have anything to do with Major Briggs?
-Or is this a set up by Dopplecooper to lead the Cops to the Good Dale to incarcerate him for Briggs’ murder?
+Did Dougie, before he became Cooper, really have anything to do with Major Briggs?
+Or is this a set up by Doppelcooper to lead the Cops to the Good Dale to incarcerate him for Briggs’ murder?
 It appears that Dopplecooper has purposely summoned the Good Dale into the body of a man who’s dealing with several very precarious situations.
 If he doesn’t get shot, blown up, beaten to death or incarcerated for murder, he’ll be very lucky!
-Which of course he is with the White Lodge appearing to be fighting his corner in Rancho Rosa.
+Which, of course, he is, what with the White Lodge appearing to be fighting in his corner in Rancho Rosa.

-Now how did Dougies ring get into the stomach of Major Briggs?
-My thoughts at this point are forced by Dopplecooper, he’s not a very pleasant chap.
+Now how did Dougie’s ring get into the stomach of Major Briggs?
+My thoughts at this point are forced by Doppelcooper; he’s not a very pleasant chap.
 And let’s not forget, Dougie was wearing a ring when we saw the ‘real’ him, but not his wedding ring.
-Nope in it’s place was the jade Owl Cave Ring, which once upon a time I thought I had all sussed out, that it protected you from being inhabited by BOB but now I’m not so sure.
-Perhaps it has several powers, as well as making your arm go numb, perhaps its required for transportation to the lodge?
-Who knows, and that is a subject for someone else to delve into I am sure!
+Nope, in its place was the jade Owl Cave Ring, which once upon a time I thought I had all sussed out—that it protected you from being inhabited by BOB—but now I’m not so sure.
+Perhaps it has several powers.
+As well as making your arm go numb, perhaps it’s required for transportation to the Lodge?
+Who knows.
+That is a subject for someone else to delve into, I am sure!

-We arrive at a new location.
-The Pentagon, Arlington, Washington.
+We arrive at a new location: The Pentagon, in Arlington, VA.
 Here we meet Colonel Davis (I hope his name is a little homage to Don Davis), and Lieutenant Cynthia Knox, who reports to Davis that there has been a database hit and prints found for Garland Briggs.

 Davis asks her how many times this has happened, and Cynthia reveals that this is the 16th time.
-“16 hits in what 25 years?
+“Sixteen hits in, what, 25 years?
 And where has this one come from?”
 Davis asks.
-She tells him this is from the Police, Buckhorn, South Dakota.
-Davis says he thinks that this will be another wild goose chase but they have to check it out, and sends Cynthia on her merry way – reminding her that if this is real, they have to alert the FBI.
+She tells him this is from the police in Buckhorn, South Dakota.
+Davis says he thinks that this will be another wild goose chase but they have to check it out, and sends Cynthia on her merry way, reminding her that if this is real, they have to alert the FBI.
 They salute each other and Cynthia says she’ll book a flight.
-“First Class Cynthia” Davis says, she replies, “Yeah right!”.
-If she doesn’t fly herself to Buckhorn I’ll eat my hat!
+“First Class Cynthia” Davis says, she replies, “Yeah right!”
+If she doesn’t fly herself to Buckhorn, I’ll eat my hat!

 So what on earth is going on here then?
 There have been database hits for Briggs 16 times in 25 years.
 We obviously don’t know what the previous hits were.
-Were they hits from whilst he was alive or apparently dead?
-They have all turned out to be false alarms it appears, but even so that is odd.
-Do they have their suspicions or even know for sure that Briggs is still alive but either M.I.A. or A.W.O.L. or intentionally in hiding?
+Were they hits from when he was alive or apparently dead?
+They have all turned out to be false alarms, it appears, but even so that is odd.
+Do they have their suspicions or even know for sure that Briggs is still alive, but maybe M.I.A. or A.W.O.L. or intentionally in hiding?
 Assuming the previous hits were also dead bodies, how can there be so many false alarms?
-(Is the number 15 a clue here?)
-And how will they know for sure that this body is the real body of Briggs? (assuming it is).
-We do know that he has one distinguishing feature – the three triangle branding on his neck from his abduction back in 1989.
-But the neck is not attached here, it may still be with his yet undiscovered head.
+(Is the number 16 a clue here?)
+And how will they know for sure that this body is the real body of Briggs (assuming it is)?
+We do know that he has one distinguishing feature—the three triangle branding on his neck from his abduction back in 1989.
+But the neck is not attached here; it may still be with his yet undiscovered head.

 Whatever the case I’m sure Deputy Director Gordon Cole will be on the case shortly, and perhaps this is where they find the dossier.
 It’s all starting to come together now.
 Or is it?